-8. The following documentary exhibits were used, referenced, or reviewed in the computation of additional taxable sales: Exhibit 14 at columns A, E, F, G, and J; Exhibit 15 (2012 dome book); Exhibit 16 (memo 1: cigarette sales analysis); Exhibit 17 (HLA statements from March 2011 to June 2014); Exhibit 18 (memo 2: purchase analysis); Exhibit 19 (memo 2A: taxable percent of non-cigarette purchases); Exhibit 20 (memo 2B: percentage of EBT sales); Exhibit 21 (memo 2C: clerks' register summaries); Exhibit 22 (memo 2D: Z tape register report); Exhibit 23 (memo 3: sales tax remitted); Exhibit 24 (memo 4: bank deposit analysis); Exhibit 26 (memo 6: analysis of corporate returns); and Exhibit 27 (memo 7: gross receipts analysis).

-9. A closing conference was held on November 2, 2016.
+- 8. The following documentary exhibits were used, referenced, or reviewed in the computation of additional taxable sales: Exhibit 14 at columns A, E, F, G, and J; Exhibit 15 (2012 dome book); Exhibit 16 (memo 1: cigarette sales analysis); Exhibit 17 (HLA statements from March 2011 to June 2014); Exhibit 18 (memo 2: purchase analysis); Exhibit 19 (memo 2A: taxable percent of non-cigarette purchases); Exhibit 20 (memo 2B: percentage of EBT sales); Exhibit 21 (memo 2C: clerks' register summaries); Exhibit 22 (memo 2D: Z tape register report); Exhibit 23 (memo 3: sales tax remitted); Exhibit 24 (memo 4: bank deposit analysis); Exhibit 26 (memo 6: analysis of corporate returns); and Exhibit 27 (memo 7: gross receipts analysis). - 9.
+A closing conference was held on November 2, 2016.
 A signed audit workpaper receipt and the signed return of records were obtained.
 Exhibits 28 (audit workpaper receipt) and 11 (return of records).
-The Taxpayer did not sign a test period agreement at the closing conference.

-10. On December 6, 2016, a sales and use tax deficiency notice issued against the Taxpayer seeking additional sales tax of: , statutory interest of , a negligence penalty of \\\\\\, for a total assessment of Exhibits 31 (interest calculation worksheet) and 32 (sales tax notice of deficiency determination).

-11. By letter dated November 8, 2016, the Taxpayer filed a written request for an administrative hearing to dispute the audit findings.
+The Taxpayer did not sign a test period agreement at the closing conference. - 10.
+On December 6, 2016, a sales and use tax deficiency notice issued against the Taxpayer seeking additional sales tax of the statutory interest of the sales and the sales tax of the sales tax - 11.
+By letter dated November 8, 2016, the Taxpayer filed a written request for an administrative hearing to dispute the audit findings.
 On March 2, 2017, the Taxpayer retained attorneys to represent it before the Division.
 A preliminary conference was held but no resolution was reached so it was referred for a formal hearing in January, 2018.
-Exhibits 30, and 33 to 36.

-12. As a result of the prehearing conferences, additional records were produced by the Taxpayer to the Division during April, May, and June of 2018.
+Exhibits 30, and 33 to 36. - 12.
+As a result of the prehearing conferences, additional records were produced by the Taxpayer to the Division during April, May, and June of 2018.
 Exhibit 37 (receipt/return of records).
-The Taxpayer produced, inter alia, an additional dome book (Exhibit 38 (2014 dome book)); additional statements from licensed cigarette distributors (Exhibit 39); additional sales tax returns (Exhibit 40 (2014 sales tax returns)); samples of the clerks' daily register reports showing lottery receipts and cash payouts (Exhibit 41); and the 2014 federal corporate return (Exhibit 42 (2014 US Form 1120)).

-13. Insofar as most of the above original records related to 2014 and the Taxpayer requested an expansion of test period sampling, the original audit findings were re-examined and recomputed by incorporating findings from an additional test period of January 1, 2014 through June 30, 2014 inclusive.
-Exhibits 43 (undated/unsigned test period agreement) and 44 (schedule 1: additional taxable sales-comparison of two test period results)

-14. On June 12, 2019, the Division revised its schedule 1: analysis of additional taxable sales, which showed a new total taxable measure.
-Exhibit 45 (schedule 1 revised).

-15.The sales and use tax deficiency was revised on June 12, 2019 to seek additionalsales tax, statutory interests ofand negligence penalty oftotal assessment of.
+The Taxpayer produced, inter alia, an additional dome book (Exhibit 38 (2014 dome book)); additional statements from licensed cigarette distributors (Exhibit 39); additional sales tax returns (Exhibit 40 (2014 sales tax returns)); samples of the clerks' daily register reports showing lottery receipts and cash payouts (Exhibit 41); and the 2014 federal corporate return (Exhibit 42 (2014 US Form 1120)). - 13.
+Insofar as most of the above original records related to 2014 and the Taxpayer requested an expansion of test period sampling, the original audit findings were re-examined and recomputed by incorporating findings from an additional test period of January 1, 2014 through June 30, 2014 inclusive.
+Exhibits 43 (undated/unsigned test period agreement) and 44 (schedule 1: additional taxable sales-comparison of two test period results) - 14.
+On June 12, 2019, the Division revised its schedule 1: analysis of additional taxable sales, which showed a new total taxable measure.
+Exhibit 45 (schedule 1 revised). - 15.
+The sales and use tax deficiency was revised on June 12, 2019 to seek additional sales tax , statutory interests of and negligence penalty of for a total assessment of .
 Exhibit 46 (interest calculation worksheet-revised).